opengeospatial/aim-swg/README.md

 ## Examples

 There are some examples of how to represent data that is compliant with the AIM.
-Please check examples at [https://github.com/opengeospatial/aim-swg/tree/main/examples](examples folder).
+Please check examples at [examples folder](https://github.com/opengeospatial/aim-swg/tree/main/examples).
 In particular:

 * simple-farm-instance-AIM_v3.* is a valid instance of a simple farm, in json-ld and turtle respectively